Yanbangcai

 Yanbangcai (鹽幫菜 (yánbāngcài, salt clique dish)) is a genre of traditional Sichuan dishes that originated in the city of Zigong in southwest China, which is famous for its salt industry.

-Zigong yanbangcai originated in the Eastern Han Dynasty in the south of Gu Lushui(古泸水) watershed.
-Yanbangcai is divided into salt business dishes(盐商菜), salt workers dishes(盐工菜), hall dishes(会馆菜).
-Yibin Sanjiang(宜宾三江) cuisine collectively referred to as Lu dishes(泸菜), because all belong to the ancient Lushui watershed, yanbangcai is an integral part of Lu dishes, is the features dishes of the Sichuan cuisine.
+Zigong yanbangcai originated in the Eastern Han dynasty in the south of Gu Lushui (古泸水) watershed.
+Yanbangcai is divided into salt business dishes (盐商菜), salt workers dishes (盐工菜), and hall dishes (会馆菜).
+Yibin Sanjiang (宜宾三江) cuisine collectively referred to as Lu dishes (泸菜), because all belong to the ancient Lushui watershed, yanbangcai is an integral part of Lu dishes, is the features dishes of the Sichuan cuisine.
 It not only follows the tradition that "Different dishes have different flavors, and cooking techniques diverse" of Sichuan cuisine, but also features the "thick fragrant, spicy fresh stimulation".

 Yanbangcai is good at applying ginger and salt.
 Cooking, stewing, deep-fried, quick-fry, each with a tricks.
 Forming a distinctive flavor and taste different from other cuisines.

 Development history

-Zigong area of salt industry began in the Eastern Han Dynasty, Tang and Song dynasties have been known for all of the Sichuan province.
+Zigong area of salt industry began in the Eastern Han dynasty, Tang and Song dynasties have been known for all of the Sichuan province.

-Since the Ming and Qing Dynasties, with the rise of artesian wells, Zigong salt industry gradually heyday.
+Since the Ming and Qing dynasties, with the rise of artesian wells, Zigong salt industry gradually heyday.
 When the Qianlong, become one of the five centers of production in Sichuan.
 Jiadao period, center of become one of the three centers.
 Xianfeng Tongzhi years, become the center of Sichuan salt production center, the only executive of the salt industry in Sichuan ears.
 With an annual output of more than three million tons of salt, sales to Sichuan, Yunnan, Guizhou, Hunan, Hubei more than two hundred counties .About one-tenth of the population edible for all of country.
 The frame of "Yandu" famous for home and abroad .Economic prosperity, the gathering of the population, the prosperity of culture, make here's Sichuan Opera, lanterns, restaurants, gradually become the first good area of Sichuan.